JinZihang/NTU-MA4825-GammaGo/README.md

 [![MIT License][license-shield]][license-url]

 # Introduction
 GammaGo is an interactive go game system that integrates image recognition with robot arm control.
+Game rule depends on the AI algorithm used, which is currently Gomoku.

 This repository contains all the necessary materials to reproduce our GammaGo system:
 - Hardware design and materials we used.
 (Model files for 3D printing, etc.)